AndromedaOMA/Advanced_Chapters_of_Neural_Network---Laboratories/README.md

 1. Clone the current repositoy!
 Now you have the project avalable on your local server!</br>
  Type command: ```git clone git@github.com:AndromedaOMA/Neural_Networks---Laboratories.git```
 2. Select, open and run the chosen project through PyCharm IDE or the preferred IDE.
+3. Set the Anaconda environment using ```Assignment_3/docs/environment.yaml``` requirements/configuration file.
-3. Have fun!
+4. Have fun!

 ---

 <h3 id="htr" align="left">How to run:</h3>

-1. Clone the current repositoy!
-Now you have the project avalable on your local server!</br>
- Type command: ```git clone git@github.com:AndromedaOMA/Neural_Networks---Laboratories.git```
-2. Select, open and run the chosen project through PyCharm IDE or the preferred IDE.
-3. Have fun!
+1. Go to ```Assignment_3/src/training/experiments``` and choose one experiment sub directory.
+2. Each experiment sub directory contains a ```config.yml``` file.
+Here you can change easly the hyperparameters and the dataset you want to train the model you want.
+3. Running the ```Assignment_3/src/training/scripts/train_model.py``` script will call a hyperparameter sweep based on your modiffied config.yml file.

 ---

 - ⚡ Fun fact: **tba!**

 * [Table Of Content](#table-of-content)